 Directly to the publication...

-This Migration Report presents facts and figures for the entire spectrum of activities carried out by the State Secretariat for Migration.
+The Migration Report 2022 with short videos on current challenges, background information, faces and stories provides an overview of the events and developments in the 2022 reporting year, and sets out the most important facts and figures.
 It should help the reader to gain a clearer understanding of the various issues that affect all of us.
 At the same time, it enables one to appreciate the many different facets associated with migration.

 Brochure for refugees and temporarily admitted persons